 Here’s how SIM swapping typically works:

-- Scammers gather personal information about the victim through social engineering or data breaches.
+- Scammers usually gather a victim’s personal details via social engineering or data breaches.

 How to avoid:

-- Consider a separate phone number for your crypto dealings.
+- You might want to have a separate phone number for your crypto activities.

 10. Fake Recovery Services: Adding Insult to Injury